Looking for interesting facts about cerebral palsy?

 Therefore, it shouldn’t be surprising that it can also affect your oral muscles, which impairs your ability to speak, chew, and swallow.

-Many individuals with dysarthria know exactly what they want to say back but are unable to and must rely on alternative methods of communication.
+Many individuals with dysarthria know exactly what they want to say back but are unable to verbally express themselves and must rely on alternative methods of communication.

 8) The Effects of Cerebral Palsy Can Worsen If Not Properly Managed